-- 1. Insert the two hooks on the bottom rear of the bezel onto the matching openings on the server chassis. - 2.
-Insert the tab on the left side of the bezel into the matching hole on the chassis left front. - 3.
-Push the top of the bezel toward the server until the two tabs at the top of the bezel snap into place. - 4.
-For hot-swap hard disk drive models, slide the lock bar to the right.
-The hot-swap lock bar locks when you lock the side cover key lock. - 5.
+- 1. Insert the two tabs on the bottom of the bezel into the matching holes on the server chassis. - 2.
+Push the top of the bezel toward the server until the two tabs at the top of the bezel snap into place. - 3.
+For non-hot-swap and simple-swap models, reinstall the door hatch on the server. - 4.
+For hot-swap models, make sure that the side cover is unlocked; then, slide the drive-bay lock bar to the right.
+The lock bar locks when you lock the side cover key lock. - 5.
 Lock the side cover.